Tango: History

 In the early years of the 20th century, dancers and orchestras from Buenos Aires travelled to Europe, and the first European tango craze took place in Paris, soon followed by London, Berlin, and other capitals.
 Tango historian Nardo Zalko, a native of Buenos Aires who lived most of his life in Paris, investigated the mutual fertilization between the two cities in his work, Paris – Buenos Aires, Un Siècle de Tango ("A Century of Tango").
 Towards the end of 1913, it hit New York City as well as Finland.
-In the U.S., around 1911, the word "tango" was often applied to dances in a 2/4 or 4/4 rhythm such as the one-step.
+In the US, around 1911, the word "tango" was often applied to dances in a 2/4 or 4/4 rhythm such as the one-step.
 The term was fashionable and did not indicate that tango steps would be used in the dance, although they might be.
 Tango music was sometimes played but at a rather fast tempo.
 Instructors of the period would sometimes refer to this as a "North American tango", versus the so-called "Argentine tango".
 The tango was controversial because of its perceived sexual overtones and, by the end of 1913, the dance teachers who had introduced the dance to Paris were banished from the city.
 By 1914, more authentic tango stylings were soon developed, along with some variations like Albert Newman's "Minuet" tango.

 In Argentina, the onset in 1929 of the Great Depression, and restrictions introduced after the overthrow of the Hipólito Yrigoyen government in 1930, caused a temporary decline in tango's popularity.
 Its fortunes were reversed later in the 1930s, and tango again became widely fashionable and a matter of national pride under the first Perón government, which in turn had a major effect on Argentinian culture overall.
 Mariano Mores played a role in the resurgence of the tango in 1950s Argentina.
 Mores's Taquito Militar was premiered in 1952 during a governmental speech by President Juan D. Perón, which generated a strong political and cultural controversy between different views of the concepts of "cultured" music and "popular" music, as well as the links between both "cultures".

 Tango declined again in the late 1950s, as a result of economic depression and the banning of public gatherings by the military dictatorships; male-only tango practice—the custom at the time—was considered "public gathering".
 That, indirectly, boosted the popularity of rock and roll because, unlike tango, it did not require such gatherings.
 However, in the late 1980s the tango again experienced a resurgence in Argentina, partly due to the endeavors of Osvaldo Peredo.

 In 2009, the tango was added to the UNESCO Intangible Cultural Heritage Lists.